-The Irish War of Independence was a brutal internecine war, fuelled by sectarianism and retaliatory violence between the IRA, RIC and the notorious Black and Tans.
-It was fought not on battlefields but in cities, towns and among civilian populations.
-The war caused more than 2000 deaths, as well as extensive destruction and damage to infrastructure and private property.
-The IRA’s military objectives were to drive the British from Ireland by making it too difficult to govern and too dangerous to occupy.
-IRA leader Michael Collins, a brilliant tactician, ordered raids on RIC headquarters across Ireland to seize weapons for his men.
-Once armed, small groups of IRA fighters began ambushing and assassinating RIC members and British political and military targets.
-The IRA was significantly outnumbered by the enemy but this was offset by Collins’ use of clandestine and evasive guerrilla-style tactics.
-Under Collins’ direction the IRA was organised into ‘flying columns’ that could carry out hit-and-run raids.
-Another specialist unit, dubbed the Twelve Apostles or simply ‘The Squad’, carried out assassinations against British intelligence agents and pro-British police.
+The Irish War of Independence unfolded as a brutal internecine war.
+Its conflicts were shaped by sectarianism and retaliatory violence between the IRA, the RIC and the notorious Black and Tans (British army veterans recruited to serve in Ireland in support of the RIC).
+The Irish War of Independence was a guerrilla war, fought not on battlefields but in cities, towns and among civilian populations.
+Its fighting caused more than 2000 deaths, as well as extensive destruction and damage to infrastructure and private property.
+The IRA’s paramount objective was to drive the British from Ireland by making it too difficult to govern and too dangerous to occupy.
+IRA leader Michael Collins, a brilliant tactician, ordered raids on RIC headquarters across Ireland in order to seize weapons for his men.
+Once armed, small groups of IRA fighters ambushed and assassinated RIC members and British political and military targets.
+The IRA was significantly outnumbered by the enemy but this was offset by Collins’ use of clandestine warfare and evasive tactics.
+Under Collins’ direction, the IRA was organised into ‘flying columns’ that could carry out hit-and-run raids.
+Another specialist unit dubbed the Twelve Apostles, or simply ‘The Squad’, carried out assassinations against British intelligence agents and pro-British police.

 In 1920 London responded to the worsening situation in Ireland by recruiting ex-military personnel to join the RIC as special constables.
-These volunteer units, dubbed the Black and Tans, were given three months’ training and attached to RIC stations around Ireland.
-The Black and Tans, so called for the non-matching uniforms they were issued in 1920, soon became notorious for their poor conduct and arbitrary use of violence.
-Given significant authority but lacking a firm command structure, the Black and Tans often acted independently and used methods not sanctioned by the British government.
-There were reports of Black and Tans employing threats, beatings and even torture when interrogating suspected Republicans.
-On November 21st 1920 the IRA’s Twelve Apostles squad assassinated 14 British MI5 officers at various locations in Dublin.
+These volunteer units were given three months’ training and attached to RIC stations around Ireland.
+The Black and Tans, so called for the non-matching uniforms they were issued in 1920, became notorious for their poor conduct and arbitrary use of violence in Ireland.
+Given significant authority, but lacking a firm command structure, the Black and Tans often acted independently and employed methods not sanctioned by the British government.
+There were reports of Black and Tans using threats, beatings and even torture when interrogating suspected Republicans.
+On November 21st 1920 the IRA’s ‘Twelve Apostles’ hit squad assassinated 14 British MI5 officers at various locations in Dublin.
 The RIC and Black and Tans retaliated with horrific violence at a Gaelic football game at Croke Park.
-After surrounding the ground with the intention of searching for suspected Republicans, rogue police and Black and Tans started firing indiscriminately, killing 14 people and injuring 66 others.
-The events of this particular day, the first of Ireland’s ‘Bloody Sundays’, highlighted how the Irish War of Independence was fuelled and perpetuated by retaliatory violence.
+After surrounding the ground with the intention of searching for suspected Republicans, rogue police and Black and Tans began firing indiscriminately, killing 14 people and injuring 66 others.
+The events of this particular day, the first of Ireland’s ‘Bloody Sundays’, is an example how the Irish War of Independence was driven by retaliatory violence.